 Like many 5 year olds, our daughter is all about princesses.
-She wears princess dresses and tiaras every day, has pretend royal weddings (to her Dad, her brother, the dogs…. anyone who will participate), reads books, watches shows, etc, etc, etc. When we decided to do a SE USA road trip, we knew we had to take a few days to bring her to the Magic Kingdom at Walt Disney World Orlando to live out her princess fantasies.
+She watches endless Disney princess movies, wears princess dresses and tiaras every day, has pretend royal weddings (to her Dad, her brother, the dogs…. anyone who will participate), reads books, etc, etc, etc. When we decided to do a SE USA road trip, we knew we had to visit Orlando to let her be a princess at Disney World for a day.

-The first thing we did was to book a room in a Little Mermaid room at the Walt Disney Art of Animation hotel.
+The first thing we did was to look for Disney princess themed hotels rooms.
+We decided on a Little Mermaid room at the Walt Disney Art of Animation hotel.
 Our daughter LOVES Ariel and we knew she’d be super excited about it.
 She loved all the character replicas throughout the hotel and the Little Mermaid touches within our room.
 It’s a splurge for us given our usual accommodation choices, but it was well worth it to see her so excited.

 Visiting Disney World between August and October?
 Get all the details on Mickey’s Not So Scary Halloween Party.